 Supporting both authenticator applications and one-click programmable tokens such as YubiKey and Token2, UserLock can protect SSO by enabling MFA from the following connection types:

-With UserLock SSO:
+With UserLock SSO, you can:

-Access via a browser for users who are not authenticated to the Windows network
+Provide access for users who are not authenticated to the Windows network